binay798/binay798/README.md

-# Hi there 👋, I'm [Your Name]
+# Hi there 👋, I'm Binay

 A passionate and results-oriented Software Engineer with a proven track record of over three years in the industry.
 My journey in software development has been driven by a desire to solve complex problems and create meaningful user experiences.
 I thrive in collaborative environments and am committed to writing clean, tested, and well-documented code.

 ## 🚀 What I Do

-- **Backend Development:** Building scalable and resilient backend services using [mention technologies like Node.js, Spring Boot, Django, .NET Core].
+- **Backend Development:** Building scalable and resilient backend services using Node.js, Python, .
 - **Frontend Development:** Crafting responsive and intuitive user interfaces with [mention frameworks like React, Angular, Vue.js].
 - **Cloud & DevOps:** Experienced in deploying and managing applications on [mention cloud platforms like AWS, Azure, GCP] and utilizing CI/CD pipelines with tools like Jenkins, GitHub Actions, or GitLab CI.